-The format- cmdlets emit specialized formatting directives, so they do not ouptut a standard PowerShell object, for this reason they should always be the right-most cmdlet in the pipeline.
-If you need to apply a WHERE filter, do that before any formatting.
+The format- cmdlets emit specialized formatting directives, so they do not ouptut a standard PowerShell object, for this reason they should in the pipeline after (to the right) of any WHERE filter.

 Format-Custom The value of -GroupBy or -Property can be a new calculated property.
 To create a calculated property, use a hash table.
 Valid keys are:

 Name (or Label) string

 Custom display formats can also be defined using XML tags see get-help about_Display.xml for details.

 Print a list of running processes, incuding the process name and path:

 PS C:\> get-process | format-list -property name, path

 Print a list of running processes, incuding all the properties:

 Print the objects stored in $My_Variable in list format: